instructure/instructure-ui/packages/emotion/src/EmotionThemeProvider/README.md

   summary="DEPRECATED"
 >
   <ToggleBlockquote.Paragraph>
-    This component is depreacted.
+    This component is deprecated.
 Please use <Link href="#InstUISettingsProvider">InstUISettingsProvider</Link> instead.
 It has the same functionality and adds additional configuration.
   </ToggleBlockquote.Paragraph>
 </ToggleBlockquote>
 ```